 If you’ve never worked with these types of pumps before, it can be tricky to know where to start.
 With many different models available, how is a person to know which is best for their particular situation?
 Which pumps are best for small jobs and which are best suited to more complex tasks?
 Which are great for open areas and which are better for tight, hard-to-maneuver spots?
 Today, we want to walk you through some of the top pumps out there, as well as which jobs they’ll be best suited to.

-Options for Sludge and Muck Removal
+Ways To Remove Sludge and Muck

 Thinking about clearing some of the muck out of your pond?
 There are many different ways to do this.
 Submersible pumps are one of the best options, but they aren’t the only one.
 Depending on your situation, a few of the pond muck removal tools you’ll choose between include: